phaubertin/jinue/doc/layout.md

 ```

 The boot information structure (`boot_info`) is a data structure allocated on the
-boot heap by the 32-bit setup code and used to pass information to the kernel.
+boot heap by the 32-bit setup code.
+It is used to pass information related to
+the boot process to the kernel.

 The 32-bit setup code does not enable Physical Address Extension (PAE).
 This is
 done later in the initialization process by the kernel itself, if appropriate.